Most reliable hob brands

-You've told us that when you buy a hob you think it should last 12.5 years before developing a fault.
-But our table below shows those hob brands that stay fault free the longest.
+You've told us that when you buy a hob you think it should last 15 years before developing a fault.
+But our graphic below shows Which? members those hob brands that stay fault free the longest.

 How hob brands compare

 Your hob is the household appliance least likely to let you down, according to our survey.
-As a category, hobs achieved an impressive 91% average reliability score across all brands, with the best brand scoring a whopping 98%.
+As a category, hobs achieved an impressive 90% average reliability score across all brands, with the best brand scoring 94%.

 Among Which? members, Neff hobs are a very popular purchase – 29% of our survey respondents own one of these.
-The next most popular brands are Bosch and AEG.
-Check the table above to see which brand's hobs boast the fewest faults.
+The next most popular brands are Bosch and AEG/AEG Electrolux.
+Check the graphic above to see which brand's hobs boast the fewest faults.